-Abstract: The SS Quanza Collection was compiled by various OST staff members from donations of several OST members over a period of approximately ten years.
-The Collection documents the story of the SS Quanza, a Portuguese steamship transporting refugees, many of them Jewish, from Nazi-occupied Europe to safe haven in the United States and Mexico in August of 1940.
-After stopping in New York City, where 196 passengers, 66 of whom were American citizens, disembarked, the ship, with its 121 remaining passengers, then headed for Veracruz, Mexico, its intended final destination.
+Abstract: The S.S.
+Quanza Collection was compiled by various OST staff members from donations of several OST congregants over a period of approximately ten years.
+The Collection documents the story of the S.S.
+Quanza, a Portuguese steamship transporting refugees, many of them Jewish, from Nazi-occupied Europe to safe haven in the United States and Mexico in August of 1940.
+After stopping in New York City, where 196 passengers, 66 of whom were American citizens, disembarked, the ship, with its 121 remaining passengers, headed for Veracruz, Mexico, its intended final destination.
 Although Mexico had previously welcomed European refugees, many of them Jewish, anti-immigrant feeling had been growing, and in the summer of 1940, it focused on the plight of the Quanza passengers.
 Of the 121 on board, only about 35 were permitted to disembark.
 The ship then headed back to Portugal, much to the dismay of the remaining Jewish passengers.
-On September 11th, the ship docked in Norfolk, Virginia, to take on coal.
-It was supposed to remain overnight and then proceed to Lisbon.
+On September 11, the ship docked in Norfolk, Virginia, to take on coal.
+It was supposed to remain overnight and then proceed to Lisbon the next day.

 Efforts to rescue the Quanza passengers had begun a month earlier while the ship was still on its way to Veracruz.
-Rabbi Stephen Wise, then President of the American Jewish Congress in New York, met with Secretary of State Cordell Hull and Assistant Secretary of State Breckinridge Long to try to convince them to allow the refugees to enter the U.S. Although he received promises of help, none was forthcoming.
+Rabbi Stephen Wise, then President of the American Jewish Congress in New York, met with Secretary of State Cordell Hull and Assistant Secretary of State Breckinridge Long to try to convince them to allow the refugees to enter the U.S. Although Rabbi Wise received promises of help, none was forthcoming.

-However, after it became known that the ship had been turned away in Mexico and would have to stop in the Port of Hampton Roads, American friends and relatives of some of the passengers contacted two Newport News attorneys who were experienced in litigating cases involving maritime law.
-The husband and wife team of J.L. and Sallie Rome Morewitz filed a \$100,000 lawsuit against the steamship company on behalf of four passengers, on the grounds that the company was in breach of its contract to deliver the passengers to Mexico.
-The Morewitz team knew the lawsuit would not stand up in court; however, the suit would delay the ship's departure in order to give time for advocates to take actions which would provide a permanent solution.
+However, after it became known that the ship had been turned away in Mexico and would have to stop for coal in the Port of Hampton Roads, American friends and relatives of some of the passengers contacted two Newport News attorneys experienced in litigating cases involving maritime law.
+The husband and wife team of J.L. and Sallie Rome Morewitz filed a \$100,000 lawsuit against the steamship company on behalf of four of the passengers on the grounds that the company was in breach of its contract to deliver them to Mexico.
+The Morewitz team knew the lawsuit would not stand up in court; however, they hoped that it would delay the ship's departure in order to give time for advocates to take actions which would provide a permanent solution.

-The delay afforded by the court case enabled relatives and friends in the U.S. to begin a letter and telegram-writing campaign aimed at getting President Franklin Roosevelt to intercede on behalf of the refugees.
-At the time, anti-Semitism in the U.S. was being fueled by fears that American Jews were using their influence to involve the country in what was seen as a "European war."
-Fear of Communism and the belief that many Jews were Communists also played a role.
-Roosevelt, privately sympathetic to the Allied cause, tried to publicly remain neutral.
+The delay enabled relatives and friends in the U.S. to begin a letter-writing and telegram-writing campaign aimed at convincing President Franklin Roosevelt to intercede on behalf of the refugees.
+At the time, antisemitism in the U.S. was being fueled by fears that American Jews were using their influence to involve the country in what was seen as a "European war."
+Fear of communism and the belief that many Jews were communists also played a role.
+Roosevelt, privately sympathetic to the Allied cause, tried to publicly remain neutral, and at first, did not respond to the pleas of the passengers or their advocates.

 Public opinion, however, began to swing in support of the refugees.
-Newspaper coverage by The Washington Post and Virginian-Pilot helped, as did the personal intervention by First Lady Eleanor Roosevelt.
-A compromise was reached, under which the passengers were questioned and their documents were examined.
-Finally, on September 14, three days after the ship had arrived in Norfolk, landing permits were awarded to all the remaining passengers.
-Many stayed with local families before leaving for New York and cities from Washington, D.C. to Chicago, to St. Louis, and Lexington, Kentucky.
+Newspaper coverage by The Washington Post and Virginian-Pilot helped, as did personal intervention by First Lady Eleanor Roosevelt.
+A compromise was reached, the passengers were questioned, their documents were examined, and finally, on September 14, three days after the ship had arrived in Norfolk, landing permits were awarded to all the remaining passengers.
+Many stayed with local families before leaving for New York and then traveling to various other cities.